giovannirleon/wistronlabs/technical_writeup.md

 9. **Collect Logs and Shut Down**
    The L10 test runs for approximately 1.5 hours.
 When complete, the script retrieves the logs via SCP, saving them in a folder named after the system’s service tag, then powers off the system.

+---

+# Improvements

+## 1. Module Selectability

+When a system fails the L10 test, it can be due to one or more failing test modules.
+Some modules, like `CPUGPUPulsePower`, take a long time to run, while others, like `SSD`, only take a few seconds.

+Previously, if the `SSD` module failed (e.g., due to a faulty SSD or connection), the operator would fix the hardware issue and then have to rerun the **entire** 1 hour 30-minute L10 test — even though the failing module only took seconds.

+To save time and avoid rerunning unnecessary tests, an `-o` (options) flag was added to the L10 test script.
+When the script is run with this flag, it prompts the operator to select which specific modules to rerun, instead of executing the full test suite.

+**Example:**
+*(Include example usage/output here if available)*

+---

+## 2. Implementation of TMUX

+SSH is a command-line tool that allows operators to securely connect to the L10 server from their own computers and run commands remotely.

+However, SSH connections are **not persistent** — if the operator’s connection drops, any running scripts or programs on that session also terminate.
+For example, if an L10 test is 1 hour 20 minutes into its run and the SSH connection is lost, the test would have to be restarted from the beginning.

+This issue is addressed by using **TMUX**, a *terminal multiplexer*.
+TMUX creates a persistent, virtual terminal session that runs directly on the L10 server.

+### How it works
+- The operator SSHs into the L10 server and attaches to their station’s TMUX session.
+- All scripts and programs run inside the TMUX session on the server.
+- If the SSH connection drops, the TMUX session — and the running test — continues uninterrupted.
+- The operator can reconnect at any time and reattach to their session to resume monitoring.

+### Benefits
+✅ Tests continue running even if the operator disconnects
+✅ No need to restart long-running tests due to connection loss
+✅ Multiple operators can attach to the same TMUX session for collaboration or support